· Palazzo Madama – City Museum of Ancient Art, Turin

 As many youths prefer to spend their leisure time in their own neighbourhoods or in the commercial centres placed at the outskirts of Turin rather than going to the city centre, one of the key aims of the project was to help participants familiarise with the museum and explore its collections from a different perspective, by using art as a tool of self-knowledge as well as of historical knowledge.

-Other (minor) objectives set for project concerned the acquisition of specific skills:
+Other (minor) objectives set for project concerned the acquisition of specific knowledge and skills:

-· to be aware of Palazzo Madama’s existence
+· to be aware of Palazzo Madama’s heritage

 · to be able to locate the museum with respect to the participants’ own neighbourhoods